dan1elhughes/vickyhughes.co.uk/content/portfolio/digital-portraits/index.md

 I use portraits to explore textures and techniques, in Procreate on the iPad Pro.

 ![](./procreategirl1.JPG)

-A "draw this in your style" challenge bu Auna Amire.
+A "draw this in your style" challenge by Auna Amire.

 ![](./procreategirl2.JPG)

-This was initially a sketch from life drawing.
+A sketch from life drawing, finished off digitally.